The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Seascape I (signed) is estimated to be worth between £6,500 and £9,500.
-This screenprint, created in 1965, has shown consistent value growth, with an average annual growth rate of 3%.
-This work has an auction history of 16 total sales since its entry to the market in October 2008.
-The hammer price over the past 12 months has ranged from £5,136 in October 2024 to £7,166 in February 2024.
-The edition size of this artwork is limited to 200.
+The value of Roy Lichtenstein’s Seascape I (signed) is estimated to be worth between £6,000 and £9,000.
+This screenprint, created in 1965, has shown consistent value growth and has an auction history of 16 total sales since its entry to the market in October 2008.
+Over the past 12 months, the average selling price was £5,818, across 2 sales.
+In the last five years, the hammer price has ranged from £5,136 in October 2024 to £7,166 in February 2024.
+The artwork has an average annual growth rate of 3%.
+The edition size of this piece is limited to 200.

 Meaning & Analysis